GIScience/ors-map-client/README.md

 - `$store` - accessor to app store that used vuex

-- `lodash` - accessor to lodash lib, useful for manipulate arrays an objects.

 ### Pages ###

 - `maps` - the page where the user can search places, routes and create isochrones.

-### Configuration and theming ###
+### Configuration, theming, customization and extension ###

+The map client app can be configured, customized and extended.
+Several aspects can be defined/changed in order to disable features, customize visual identity and change/extend features/behaviors.
+It is also possible to add plug-ins to the app and subscribe to hooks, listen and emit evens that will make the app respond to specific needs.
+The items of the menu can also be customized via hooks.

+It is possible to define your custom settings and plug-ins and keep getting updates from the ORS repository because the `src/plugins` and `src/config` folders are not vesioned.

+The three ways to change/extend the app are:

+1. Define custom settings that will change the standard way that the app works.
+1. Add hook listeners in `src/config/hooks.js` and run custom code inside those hooks
+1. Create a plug-in that will have its methods linked to hooks called during the app flow (see the `ExamplePlugin`)

+#### Configuration ####
-It is possible to configure/disable some app features and behaviors by changing the values of the `src/config/app-config.js` values.
-Some of the configurable items are: disabledActionsForIsochrones,  disabledActionsForPlacesAndDirections, logoImgSrc, footerDevelopedByLink, supportsPlacesAndDirections, supportsIsochrones, supportsMapFiltersOnSidebar, sidebarStartsOpenInheighResolution, mapTileProviders, defaultTileProvider.
-Check the config file to see all the possibilities.

-It is possible to change the app theme colors by changing the values of `src/config/theme.js`
+It is possible to configure/disable some app features and behaviors by changing the values of the `src/config/app-config.js`.
+It is also possible to change the app theme/colors by changing the values of `src/config/theme.js`.
+The app logo can also be changed in the `app-config` file.

-### Plug-ins ###
+#### Plug-ins ####

-It is possible to add plug-ins to the application to change its behavior or extend it.
+It is possible to add plug-ins to the application in order to change its behavior or extend it.
-Please check the `src/plugins folder, the [plugins readme](src/plugins/readme.md) readme and the and the [plugin example](src/plugins/plugin-example/plugin-example.js) for more details.
+Please check the `src/plugins` folder, the [plugins readme](src/plugins/readme.md) and the [plugin example](src/plugins/plugin-example/plugin-example.js) for more details.

 ### Add language ###